icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 ### Jetpack setup on the host
 1. Download the Nvidia SDK manager from the [official website](https://developer.nvidia.com/embedded/jetpack) by clicking *Download Nvidia SDK Manager*
 2. Run SDKManager and login with developer.nvidia.com credentials, and follow these steps:
    1. Set the following options:
       - Target Hardware: Jetson Xavier `board_type`
       - Target operating system: *Linux Jetpack `jetpack_ver`*.
    2. Check that everything is selected and continue
-   3. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); Remember, this is the password of the local Ubuntu host, not the Jetson Xavier.
+   3. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); remember: this is the password of the local Ubuntu host, not the Jetson Xavier.
    4. After the installation, the SDK Manager will be ready to flash the OS image on the Xavier; **Do not preceed further!** Press SKIP to abort the operation and quit from the SDK Manager
-3. Download the ConnectTech board support package from the [official website](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/): under Downloads click on the bsp you need, it will be downloaded as `.tgz` archive.
+3. Download the ConnectTech board support package from the [official website](https://connecttech.com/product/quark-carrier-nvidia-jetson-xavier-nx/): under Downloads click on the BSP you need, it will be downloaded as `.tgz` archive.
 4. At this point the `sdkManager` should have created a folder tree in `~/nvidia` containing all the files needed for the flash.
-Copy the `.tgz` package downloaded from Connectech website into `~/nvidia/nvidia_sdk/JetPack_<jetpack_ver>_Linux_<board_type>/Linux_for_Tegra/`
+Copy the `.tgz` package downloaded from ConnectTech website into `~/nvidia/nvidia_sdk/JetPack_<jetpack_ver>_Linux_<board_type>/Linux_for_Tegra/`
 5. Extract the BSP: `tar -xzf CTI-<*>.tgz`

 Before flashing the image, we need first to put the board in recovery mode.